 Michelle: Karen and I have known each other for more than 35 years.
 I’ve known Chris for 25 years.
 I’ve been friends with him since they started dating.
 I was a member of their wedding party.
 I stayed in his apartment with Karen in Manhattan.

 Michelle: Correct.
-My son is 16, and Matthew and Mia are 15.
-Sawyer is almost 12.
+My son is 16, and M and M are 15.
+S is almost 12.
 We have spent a lot of time together since the kids were toddlers.
 Once the kids were in school, it was more complicated.
 We still saw each other on vacations, holidays, birthdays, and many other occasions throughout the year.